bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Model Training

 To train the model, I used an Adam Optimizer with the default parameter settings.
 After numerous trials, I used a batch size of 100 and 45 for the number of training epochs.
 I used a learning rate of 0.001.
 The dropout rate for the fully connected layers had a keep probability of 0.60 meaning 60% of the neurons were retained.
 I am starting to feel that adjusting the number of epochs, learning rate, and dropout rate is a losing strategy.
-If I had realized this sooner, I would have spent more time building multiple prediction algorithms instead and compared their performances to the validation data set.
+If I had realized this sooner, I would have spent more time building multiple prediction algorithms instead and selected the one with the highest validation accuracy.

 ### Results